Asked in: Google, Facebook, Amazon, Adobe

 The URL shortening service like Tiny-URL should have the following features:

-Traffic Estimation: We can assume that we will have 500 million new URL shortening requests per month; with a 100:1 read/write ratio, we can expect 50 billion redirections during the same period (100 * 500 million= 50 billion).
+Traffic Estimation: We can assume that we will have 500 million new URL shortening requests per month.
+With a 100:1 read/write ratio, we can expect 50 billion redirections during the same period (100 * 500 million = 50 billion).

-What is the minimum length of the shortened URL to represent 60Billion URLs?
-We will use (a-z, A-Z, 0–9) to encode our URLs which leads us to use base62 encoding.
-Now, the questions arise, what should be the length of the short URL generated to cater to 60 billion requests.
+What is the minimum length of the shortened URL to represent 60 billion URLs?
+We will use (a-z, A-Z, 0-9) to encode our URLs, which leads us to use base62 encoding.
+Now, the question arises: what should be the length of the short URL generated to cater to 60 billion requests?
 Let us find out.

-To generate a unique short URL, we can compute it using the Unique Hash(MD5, SHA256, etc.) of the original URL and then encode using base62.
-If we use the MD5 algorithm as our hash function, it’ll produce a 128-bit hash value.
-After base62 encoding, we’ll get a string having more than seven characters.
+To generate a unique short URL, we can compute it using the unique hash (MD5, SHA256, etc.) of the original URL and then encode it using base62.
+If we use the MD5 algorithm as our hash function, it will produce a 128-bit hash value.
+After base62 encoding, we will get a string with more than seven characters.
 We can take the first 7 characters for the key.

 MD5(Long URL) -> base62encode(128-bit hash value) -> FE66AB71IT…

-There is a problem with this approach.
-This could (however unlikely) result in duplication or collisions in the Database.
-One of the solutions to this problem is to use a counter, which keeps track of a count (0–3.5 Trillion) so that in each case if we encode the counter value, there is a guarantee of no duplicates/collisions.
-Let’s see how we will use the counter - we will use a single server that will be responsible for maintaining a counter.
-Whenever the application servers receive a request, they will talk to the counter, which returns a unique number and increments the counter.
+There is a problem with this approach, as it could (however unlikely) result in duplications or collisions in the database.
+One solution to this problem is to use a counter, which keeps track of a count (0-3.5 trillion) so that in each case if we encode the counter value, there is a guarantee of no duplicates or collisions.

 In this case, we will use a distributed systems manager, such as Zookeeper.
+Let us see how a distributed systems manager like Zookeeper solves our problem:

 We can use REST APIs to expose the functionality of our service.
 Below is an example of the definitions of the APIs for creating and deleting URLs without service: